What Does it Take to Be a Baggage Porter or Bellhop?

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-- Lobby Porter
+- Food Porter

 The states with the most job growth for Porter or Bellhop are Utah, North Dakota, and Florida.
 Watch out if you plan on working in Wisconsin, New Mexico, or New Hampshire.
 These states have the worst job growth for this type of profession.